 Rita wins the night, in my book.
 Hasn't it been amazing to observe her transformation over the last few years?
 She's kept her signature blonde hair and red lips, but lost the high-contrast roots and taken the grooming up many, many notches to achieve quite the bombshell effect.
 Now, I know this hair is fake, but I think the solid blonde works on Rita because it's a deliberate choice; there's also a really gradual transition at the roots instead of a harsh line.
 (Plus how great are those supermodel waves?!)
 The makeup is a little more subdued than usual, but still super-glam with that matte red mouth.

 Not my favourite hairstyle on Lupita (since I usually never like these pompadour thingies), but the makeup is fresh and fantastic, as per usual.
-Her go-to guy, Nick Barose, created graphic, sparkly metallic eyes that were intended as a modern take on disco.
-Dear Nick, if you're reading, you're very good at makeup.
+The makeup features graphic, sparkly metallic eyes that were intended as a modern take on disco.
+Love!

 Jessica didn't really push any beauty boundaries here, but I'm still on board with her look—especially the unstructured waves in her hair that look so soft, I want to reach out and touch them.
 The one twist that makes this look a little different is the pink eyeshadow, extended all the way up past the crease on the outer third of the eyelid, and worn with a slightly cooler-toned pink gloss.
 Love that idea for creating interest without having to go too bold or complicated with the makeup.

-Before you even have to ask, I'll let you know that I've got a query in to Victoria's makeup artist, Lusine Galadjian, to see if I can track down this amazing Barbie pink lipstick colour.
+First things first, I'm obsessed with Victoria's amazing Barbie-pink lipstick colour!
 (If I had to guess, I'd say Obsessive Compulsive Cosmetics' Lip Tar in Mannequin—a "Malibu pink.")
-Personally, I would've worn this colour with a lighter touch on the eyes, but it's still gorgeous with the smokies and the tone-on-tone blush.
+Personally, I would've worn it with a lighter touch on the eyes, but it's still gorgeous with the smokies and the tone-on-tone blush.
 Notice the contrast of the cool mouth with the warm colours on the rest of her face.
 I can't make up my mind about the white shadow extending from the inner corners.
 It does throw some nice light to the eye area, but I think there's something that looks a little dated about it.

 As for the hair, the sleek part and smooth ponytail were a wise move to complement such a bold mouth.